OUR CITY 2041 Process

 Land use scenarios were created for each neighbourhood that imagine really low density, really high density, and an in-between density version of the visioning maps.
 Community members provided input on these scenarios, and the infill housing forms being considered, during the Community Conversation on Housing.

 For more information about the consultation events please visit the Past Event Materials and Council Report page by clicking here.
 Feedback from these events was used to finalize the land use designation map.

 During this step we also continued to refine the draft vision and goals, and prepare draft policies for each of the policy areas (e.g. economy, housing, environment).

 Staff have incorporated the vision, policy area goals, policies, land use plan, and other components into an updated draft Official Community Plan document.
-The document has been laid out similar to the draft Queensborough Community Plan to be easily understandable and useable by Council, staff, the public and other users.
+The document is laid out similar to the Queensborough Community Plan to be easily understandable and usable by Council, staff, the public and other users.

 The draft OCP was presented to Council, to the public, and circulated for review.
-The feedback received has been presented to Council and final revisions are now being made.
+The feedback received has been presented to Council and final revisions have now been made.

 The proposed OCP was presented to Council on June 26, 2017.
 The Public Hearing has been scheduled for September 18, 2017.